1993 Football League Second Division play-off final: Route to the final

 Port Vale had finished the regular 1992–93 season in third place in the Second Division, the third tier of the English football league system, one place ahead of West Bromwich Albion.
-Both therefore missed out on the two automatic promotion places to the First Division and instead took part in the play-offs to determine the third promoted team.
+Both, therefore, missed out on the two automatic promotion places to the First Division and instead took part in the play-offs to determine the third promoted team.
 Port Vale had finished one point behind Bolton Wanderers (who were promoted in second place) and four points behind league winners (and Potteries derby rivals) Stoke City; they had drawn both their games with Bolton and lost both their games with Stoke.
 West Bromwich Albion finished four points behind Port Vale.

-Port Vale's opponents for the play-off semi-final were Stockport County and the first match of the two-legged tie was played at Edgeley Park in Stockport.
+Port Vale's opponents for the play-off semi-final were Stockport County, and the first match of the two-legged tie was played at Edgeley Park in Stockport.
 Jim Gannon converted a fifth-minute penalty, only for Dean Glover to level the scores at 1–1 on 24 minutes, with the game ending in a draw.
 The return leg was held at Vale Park three days later and Martin Foyle's 84th-minute strike went unanswered to give Port Vale a 2–1 aggregate victory.
 On 22 May, Port Vale would also beat Stockport 2–1 in the 1993 Football League Trophy final at Wembley Stadium.
 Paul Kerr put Port Vale ahead, before Bernie Slaven made it two before half-time.
-Striker Kevin Francis pulled one back for Stockport but Port Vale held on for another 2–1 victory.
+Striker Kevin Francis pulled one back for Stockport, but Port Vale held on for another 2–1 victory.

 West Bromwich Albion faced Swansea City in their semi-final play-off, and the first match of the two-legged tie was played at Vetch Field, Swansea.
 West Bromwich Albion lost the match 2–1 after Andy McFarlane and Martin Hayes scored twice in the 20 minutes after the second half kick-off, only for McFarlane to give the visitors a lifeline with an own goal on 72 minutes.
 The second leg was played three days later at The Hawthorns, West Brom's home ground.
-Andy Hunt and Ian Hamilton put the home side in control of the tie with goals on 10 and 20 minutes, and no further goals ensured West Bromwich Albion of a 3–2 aggregate victory.
+Andy Hunt and Ian Hamilton put the home side in control of the tie with goals on 10 and 20 minutes.
+No further goals ensured West Bromwich Albion of a 3–2 aggregate victory.